WICG/webcomponents/proposals/css-modules-v1-explainer.md

 The default export of the module is the CSSStyleSheet generated from the CSS file.
 A CSS module has no named exports.

+If a CSS module `import` in a given module graph fails, it prevents the module graph from executing -- the same behavior as for a JavaScript module.

 ## Some implementation details

 The MIME-type in the HTTP response header is checked to determine how a given module should interpreted.
 A MIME-type of `text/css` will be treated as a CSS module.
 Each imported CSS Module will have its own [module record](https://tc39.github.io/ecma262/#sec-abstract-module-records) as introduced in the ES6 spec and will participate in the module map and module dependency graphs.